Core Services Realignment

 Community engagement

 Detail: Despite the overlap of communications, equity, and engagement work, this realignment was being developed separately.
 Staff listening sessions were held Nov.
-18 and 20 with at least one in-person follow-up last fall, not much since.
-Originally, CPPW was told the timeline for this realignment was uncertain, possibly waiting for the Chief Equity Officer to be hired.
-On March 10, we learned cut scenarious for Equity and Community Engagement would both be presented in a Budget Work Session March 11, 2026.
-Presentation slides here.
+18 and 20 with at least one in-person follow-up last fall, very little in 2026.
+With the previous lead put on leave, Laura Oppenheimer has stepped into run this process.
+Timeline TBD.

 Equity